--THINGS COULD BE WORSE AND THINGS COULD

 I lay in my bunk

-Thinking about the rest of the summer in the fields
+Thinking about the rest of the summer in

 And the summers after that